bmwant/bmwlog-static/source/_posts/using-poetry-in-production.md

 $ poetry run pytest -sv tests/
 ```

 In case you do not want to type two extra words you can just execute `poetry shell` which is the equivalent of activating virtual environment within current shell.
 Note that Poetry is able not only to install dependencies into your virtual environment but also to create a new one automatically.
 It nicely works with [pyenv](https://github.com/pyenv/pyenv) and allows you to create virtual environment with any specific Python version.
-You can [read more about pyenv here](https://bmwlog.pp.ua/post/using-pyenv-on-ubuntu) but basically it looks like this
+You can {% post_link using-pyenv-on-ubuntu 'read more about pyenv here' %} but basically it looks like this

 ```bash
 $ pyenv local 3.6.8